andersondk7/forComprehension/README.md

 # Summary
 Tutorial on scala for comprehensions, futures, separation of business logic and process flow logic.

-This tutorial also demonstrates how to deal with failures from with blocking functions.
+This tutorial also demonstrates how to deal with failures from with blocking functions and compares that approach with returning ```Either``` from those functions.

 # Overview
 This tutorial highlights the use of _for comprehensions_ and ```Futures``` when needing to do a sequence of potentially blocking steps to complete some task.